 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such cinnamon twigs are thought to target the Heart, the Lung and the Spleen.
-In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+As such Gui Zhi is thought to target the Heart, the Lung and the Spleen.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
 The Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.

 5 g dose of Cassia cinnamon may reduce the peak blood glucose response and improve glucose tolerance following an oral glucose tolerance test.1